 When I made them bigger the insides didn’t bake well enough before the coconut on the outside got really toasted.

-So, I definitely recommend going with 1 tablespoon scoops on these.
+So, I definitely recommend going with 1 tablespoon or smaller scoops on these.

 And, make sure to really pack the coconut into the cookie scoop, making sure it’s nice and full.